ex4sperans/freesound-classification/README.md

   --label=2d_cnn
 ```

-Note that each such run is followed a creation of a new experiment subdirectory in the `experiments` folder.
+Note that each such run is followed by a creation of a new experiment subdirectory in the `experiments` folder.
 Each experiment has the following structure:

 ```bash
 experiments/some_experiment/